 David invites you to join him by reading this book as he recounts entertaining and inspiring life experiences from the Puget Sound and Hawaii marine settings.

 This action-packed book should be made into a movie.
-David was gifted from God, viewing all that he had as ‘enough,’ with the joy of the Lord as his strength.
+David was gifted from God, viewing all that he had as

 Having grown up in Puget Sound, and experienced some of the same activities with boats, I related very strongly with the stories, finding the book a compelling read with a good message.